rosmord/finitestate/README.md

 ## The elements of `RegularLanguageFactory`

-`RegularLanguageFactory`provides a large number of method to describe languages.
+`RegularLanguageFactory`provides a large number of methods to describe languages.
 Each one returns a `RegularLanguageIF<T>`.

 ### One-token long languages